luapower/website/www/md/faq.md

 reflection library), and with a large module collection.
 LuaRocks requires declaring all package dependencies, while luapower requires declaring only binary-only/build-only dependencies.
-Because LuaRocks does not enforce a standard directory layout on packages, having installed packages under version control is not possible.
+Because LuaRocks does not specify a standard directory layout on packages, having installed packages under version control is not possible.
 Luapower includes and compiles all external libraries, while that is out of the scope of LuaRocks.
 For this same reason, LuaRocks does not know how to find the include dir and lib dir